Paschou-Lab/ReAct/README.md

 [Examples to run ReAct](#A-few-examples)

+_Feb 24 2021_
+Added Group PRS with sample overlap correction. **This has not been tested yet.
+And the ReadMe will need to be updated.**
+Will do later

 # Meta-analysis
 ## Compilation
 Download folder `MetaAnalysis_src` for source code of meta-analysis module.
 Inside the directory with source code, simply run the command: